-Exp pense Description Used for Personnel Costs Salaries, Payroll Taxes and Employee Benefits Salaries paid to regular employees, full or part- time, and temporary employees other than consultants and others engaged on an individual contract basis and the related taxes and costs of employee health insurance and retirement benefit plans.
-Client Related Costs Client Salaries, Taxes and Benefits Salaries paid to clients and related taxes and benefits External Doctors, Clinics and Hospitals Amounts paid to external doctors, clinics and hospitals for services to clients Client Food Cost of food provided to clients Medical Supplies and Laboratory Cost of medical supplies and laboratory fees Medications Cost of medications used by clients Purchases from Other Providers Expenses for purchasing services from other providers that provide the same or similar services
+Exp ense Description Used for Personnel Costs Salaries, Payroll Taxes and Employee Benefits Salaries paid to regular employees, full or part- time, and temporary employees other than consultants and others engaged on an individual contract basis and the related taxes and costs of employee health insurance and retirement benefit plans.
+Client Related Client Related Costs Client Salaries, Taxes and Benefits Salaries paid to clients and related taxes and benefits External Doctors, Clinics and Hospitals Amounts paid to external doctors, clinics and hospitals for services to clients Client Food Cost of food provided to clients Medical Supplies and Laboratory Cost of medical supplies and laboratory fees Medications Cost of medications used by clients Purchases from Other Providers Expenses for purchasing services from other providers that provide the same or similar services Supplies and Travel Cost of supplies used by clients (i.e. recreation and craft materials) and the cost of transporting clients to and from programs Occupancy Costs Janitorial Expenses resulting from an agency's Maintenance and Supplies or donated building and offices Property Insurance Rent Real Estate Taxes Utilities

-Exp pense Description Used for Supplies and Travel Cost of supplies used by clients (i.e. recreation and craft materials) and the cost of transporting clients to and from programs Occupancy Cos sts Janitorial Maintenance and Supplies Property Insurance Expenses resulting from an agency's occupancy and use of owned, rented, leased Rent or donated building and offices Real Estate Taxes - Utilities Operating Cos ts Dues, Fees, Licenses and Subscriptions Costs of memberships in other organizations, publications, bank and collection fees, licenses, etc. Equipment Rentals and Maintenance Costs of renting or leasing and maintaining equipment such as computers, office equipment and program equipment Insurance Costs, paid or accrued, of premiums for insurance contracts to reimburse the organization for revenue or property loss caused by various types of events over which the agency has no control (i.e., fire, theft, content and liability) Interest Costs of borrowing money (subject to restrictions noted in Standard 5: Unallowable Costs) Office Supplies Costs of office supplies and low cost furniture and equipment that is not capitalized Postage, Printing and Copying Costs Costs of postage, internal and external printing and copying costs for such items as brochures, manuals and pictures Telephone Costs of telephone and other electronic communication expenses
+Exp pense Description Used for Operating Cos Operating Costs Dues, Fees, Licenses and Subscriptions Costs of memberships in other organizations, publications, bank and collection fees, licenses, etc. Equipment Rentals and Maintenance Costs of renting or leasing and maintaining equipment such as computers, office equipment and program equipment Insurance Costs, paid or accrued, of premiums for insurance contracts to reimburse the organization for revenue or property loss caused by various types of events over which the agency has no control (i.e., fire, theft, content and liability) Interest Costs of borrowing money (subject to restrictions noted in Standard 5: Unallowable Costs) Office Supplies Costs of office supplies and low cost furniture and equipment that is not capitalized Postage, Printing and Copying Costs Costs of postage, internal and external printing and copying costs for such items as brochures, manuals and pictures Telephone Costs of telephone and other electronic communication expenses Travel, Conferences and Staff Development Expenses of staff travel including mileage allowances, hotel, meals and incidental expenses and expenses associated with providing formal internal and external staff development programs including training classes, meeting space and equipment rentals Automobile Expenses Costs of agency-owned or leased vehicles Depreciation a nd Amortization Depreciation and amortization expense for depreciable assets owned by the agency

-Exp ense Description Used for Travel, Conferences and Staff Development Expenses of staff travel including mileage allowances, hotel, meals and incidental expenses and expenses associated with providing formal internal and external staff development programs including training classes, meeting space and equipment rentals Automobile Expenses Costs of agency-owned or leased vehicles Depreciation a nd Amortization Depreciation and amortization expense for depreciable assets owned by the agency Professional F ees Fees and expenses of professional practitioners and consultants who are not employees of the agency and are engaged for specified services on a fee or other individual contract basis Donations (Donated In-Kind or Cash) Value of donations made to other organizations or received from other organizations for cash, material and building space, volunteer services, hospital care, and donated psychiatric medications
+Expense Description Used for Professional Fees Fees and expenses of professional practitioners and consultants who are not employees of the agency and are engaged for specified services on a fee or other individual contract basis Donations (Donated In-Kind or Cash) Value of donations made to other organizations or received from other organizations for cash, material and building space, volunteer services, hospital care, and donated psychiatric medications